voxpupuli/puppet-bareos/REFERENCE.md

 Data type: `Any`

+Enable Ssl

+Bareos Datatype: boolean
+Bareos Default: false
+Required: false

 Default value: `undef`

 ### <a name="bareos--monitor--monitor"></a>`bareos::monitor::monitor`

-== Define: bareos::monitor::monitor
 The Monitor resource defines the attributes of the Monitor running on the network.
 The parameters you define here must be configured as a Director resource in Clients and Storages configuration files, and as a Console resource in Directors configuration files.

-== Parameters
-[*ensure*]
-  present or absent the config file.

-[*description*]
-  Description

-  Bareos Datatype: string
-  Bareos Default: Not set
-  Required: false

-[*dir_connect_timeout*]
-  Dir Connect Timeout

-  Bareos Datatype: time
-  Bareos Default: 10
-  Required: false

-[*fd_connect_timeout*]
-  Fd Connect Timeout

-  Bareos Datatype: time
-  Bareos Default: 10
-  Required: false

-[*password*]
-  Password

-  Bareos Datatype: md5password
-  Bareos Default: Not set
-  Required: true

-[*refresh_interval*]
-  Refresh Interval

-  Bareos Datatype: time
-  Bareos Default: 60
-  Required: false

-[*require_ssl*]
-  Require Ssl

-  Bareos Datatype: boolean
-  Bareos Default: false
-  Required: false

-[*sd_connect_timeout*]
-  Sd Connect Timeout

-  Bareos Datatype: time
-  Bareos Default: 10
-  Required: false

 #### Parameters